 Step 3: Recognize How Context Influences Keyword Research and Analyze the Results Accordingly.

 User intent is now one of the most important variables in your ability to rank effectively on search engines like Google.
-Today, it’s more crucial that your web page solves the problem that a searcher was looking for rather than merely containing the searcher’s term.
+Today, it’s more crucial that your web page solves the problem that a searcher is looking for rather than merely containing the searcher’s term.
 So, how does this influence your keyword research?

 It’s all too easy to take keywords at face value, yet they might have a lot of distinct meanings behind the surface.
 Since the purpose of a search is so critical to your ranking potential, you must be extra cautious when interpreting the keywords you target.